-Affectiva Opens Silicon Valley Office, Looks to Track Consumers’ Emotions Via Webcam
+Affectiva Opens Silicon Valley Office, Tracks Consumers’ Emotions Via Webcam

 A Boston-area tech startup with a pretty bold vision is announcing its expansion to Silicon Valley today.
 Waltham, MA-based Affectiva, an MIT Media Lab spinout, is opening an office in Santa Clara, CA, where its CEO Dave Berman is based, along with other key members of the team.